purpleidea/flabbergast/flabbergast-manual.md

 Although tuples are immutable, it is possible to create new values from existing tuples using fricassée expressions.
 These expressions take a collection of input tuples an iterate over the attributes they share.
 The concept was based on XQuery's FLOWR expressions, which are based on SQL queries.
 It should be familiar to users of Haskell and LISP's `map` and `fold` functions, C#'s LINQ expressions, Python's `map` and `reduce` operators, or Perl's `map` construct.
 Conceptually, the expression has three parts: a source, an optional filter, and a sink.
 The source extracts data from tuples and produces a context in which each subsequent expression will be evaluated.
 The filter can discard any contexts that do not meet certain requirements.
 The sink produces a value from the contexts: either a new tuple, or a single value for a reduction.
 Some sinks respect the ordering of the contexts, so there are common ordering tools.

 There are four sources provided: values, attribute names and values, numbers and values, and, prepared tuples.
 In all cases, the select is done over a collection of input tuples and all the attributes of the input tuples.
 The following example shows the first part of a fricasée expression for each of the different sources over the same input tuples.
-In all cases, the source will iterate over the union of all the attributes in the tuples `x`, `y`, and `z` and each context will have `a`, `b`, and `c` bound to the values in the corresponding tuples, or `Null` if there is no corresponding value.
+In the first three cases, the source will iterate over the union of all the attributes in the tuples `x`, `y`, and `z` and each context will have `a`, `b`, and `c` bound to the values in the corresponding tuples, or `Null` if there is no corresponding value.
 For the values only source, `i`, this is all the context will contain.
 In the case of `j`, the attribute name itself will be bound as `n` in a string.
 In the numeric case, `k`, the position will be index, starting from 1.

     x : {
       p : 1